 Few evidence-based strategies are specifically tailored for disparity populations such as rural adults.
 Two-way video-conferencing using telemedicine can potentially surmount geographic barriers that impede participation in high-intensity treatment programs offering frequent visits to clinic facilities.
 We aimed to understand barriers and facilitators of implementing a telemedicine-delivered tertiary-care, rural academic weight-loss program for the management of obesity.

 John Batsis, Auden C. McClure, Aaron B. Weintraub, Diane Sette, Sivan Rotenberg, Courtney J. Stevens, Diane Gilbert-Diamond, David F. Kotz, Stephen J. Bartels, Summer B. Cook, and Richard I. Rothstein.
 Barriers and facilitators in implementing a pilot, pragmatic, telemedicine-delivered healthy lifestyle program for obesity management in a rural, academic obesity clinic.
 Implementation Science Communications, volume 1, article 83, 9 pages.
 BMC, September 2020. doi:10.1186/s43058-020-00075-9.

 Dartmouth Digital Commons Citation

 Batsis, John A.; McClure, Auden C.; Weintraub, Aaron B.; Sette, Diane; Rotenberg, Sivan; Stevens, Courtney J.; Gilbert-Diamond, Diane; Kotz, David; Bartels, Stephen; Cook, Summer B.; and Rothstein, Richard I., "Barriers and facilitators in implementing a pilot, pragmatic, telemedicine-delivered healthy lifestyle program for obesity management in a rural, academic obesity clinic" (2020).
-Open Dartmouth: Published works by Dartmouth faculty.
+Dartmouth Scholarship.
 4044.